 Your phone is equipped with a WAP (Wireless Application Protocol) browser which allows you to access the Internet.
 This section explains how to access the WAP services of your service provider and navigate the WAP browser.

 Accessing the WAP Browser

-To access the WAP browser, press ().
+To access the WAP browser, do the following: